Waveform Modelling for the Laser Interferometer Space Antenna

 Building on the original work on the EOB framework~\cite{Buonanno:1998gg,Buonanno:2000ef,Damour:2000we,Buonanno:2005xu}, the first \texttt{EOBNR} model calibrated to nonspinning NR waveforms was developed in Ref.~\cite{Buonanno:2007pf}, following initial comparisons to NR equal-mass nonspinning binaries in Ref.~\cite{Buonanno:2006ui}, in which the importance of including overtones in the EOB description of the merger-ringdown signal was pointed out. \texttt{EOBNRv1} was employed by Initial and Enhanced LIGO, and Virgo for the first searches of coalescing binary BHs~\cite{Ochsner:2010hea,LIGOScientific:2011hqo,LIGOScientific:2011jth,LIGOScientific:2012vij}.
 The calibration to spinning binaries with equal masses was considered in Ref.~\cite{Pan:2009wj}, employing an EOB Hamiltonian for a test mass in a deformed Kerr spacetime~\cite{Damour:2008qf}.
 The nonspinning waveforms with higher modes were first modeled in Ref.~\cite{Pan:2011gk} with the improved factorized waveforms~\cite{Damour:2007xr,Damour:2008gu,Pan:2010hz}, thus marking the second generation of \texttt{EOBNR} models.

 The third-generation of \texttt{EOBNR} models encompassed significant advances in including spin effects in the two-body dynamics and radiation, resumming perturbative information, and calibration to NR simulations.
 An EOB Hamiltonian for a test spin in a deformed Kerr spacetime was derived in Refs.~\cite{Barausse:2009aa, Barausse:2009xi, Barausse:2011ys}.
 It included all PN corrections in the test-body limit, at linear order in the test-body's spin.
 To enforce the presence of a photon orbit (and peak of the orbital frequency) for aligned-spin binary BHs, it used a logarithmic (instead of Pad\'e) resummation of the EOB potentials.
 Those improvements led to the aligned-spin model \texttt{SEOBNRv1}~\cite{Taracchini:2012ig}, and the first spin-precessing model, \texttt{SEOBNRv2P}~\cite{Pan:2013rra}, which adopted the co-precessing frame description of Refs.~\cite{Buonanno:2002fy,Schmidt:2010it} to efficiently handle precessional effects.
 Those models also included information for the merger-ringdown waveforms from the test-body limit, notably from time-domain Teukolsky waveforms obtained in Refs.~\cite{Barausse:2011kb}.
-With the availability of a larger set of accurate SXS NR waveforms, and further analytical results from PN theory, the model was upgraded to \texttt{SEOBNRv2}~\cite{Taracchini:2013rva}, with its precessing version known as \texttt{SEOBNRv3P}~\cite{Babak:2016tgq}.
-These third-generation \texttt{SEOBNR} models were used in the template bank of the modeled searches (\texttt{gstLAL} and \texttt{pyCBC}), and for parameter-estimation of \GW signals detected during the first observing run (O1) of Advanced LIGO~\cite{LIGOScientific:2016aoc,LIGOScientific:2018mvr}.
+With the availability of a larger set of accurate SXS NR waveforms, and further analytical results from PN theory, the model was upgraded to \texttt{SEOBNRv2}~\cite{Taracchini:2013rva}, with its precessing version known as \texttt{SEOBNRv3P}~\cite{Babak:2016tgq}\edit{, which is often also referred to simply as~\texttt{SEOBNRv3}}.
+The \edit{aligned-spin versions of these} third-generation \texttt{SEOBNR} models were used in the template bank of the modeled searches \edit{in the \texttt{gstLAL} and \texttt{pyCBC} pipelines}, and for parameter-estimation of \GW signals detected during the first observing run (O1) of Advanced LIGO\edit{~\cite{LIGOScientific:2016aoc,LIGOScientific:2018mvr,LIGOScientific:2016dsl}}.